RootMyTV/RootMyTV.github.io/README.md

 # Is my TV vulnerable?

-At the time of writing (2021-05-15), all webOS versions between 3.5 and 5.5 we tested (TVs released between mid-2017 and 2020) are supported by this exploit chain.
+At the time of writing (2021-05-15), all webOS versions between 3.4 and 6.0 we tested (TVs released between mid-2017 and early-2021) are supported by this exploit chain.
 Note: this versioning refers to the "webOS TV Version" field in the settings menu, *not* the "Software Version" field.

-If you want to protect your TV against exploitation, please see the [relevant section](#mitigation-note) of our writeup and/or await an update from LG.
+If you want to protect your TV against remote exploitation, please see the [relevant section](#mitigation-note) of our writeup and/or await an update from LG.

 # Usage Instructions